|EXPATRIATE AND EMPLOYER TAX COMPLIANCE AND ADVISORY|

 |Income of board members||Depending on both the type of company and the functions performed in the company.|

-In principle, the return must be filed no later than the end of May of the following year.
+In principle, the French personal income tax return must be filed no later than the mid May of the following year.

 |INTERNATIONAL SOCIAL SECURITY|